ringbuffer-org/computer_music_basics/website/posts/SuperCollider/getting-started.rst

 code blocks from the pages into the ScIDE.
 They can then be evaluated in blocks or line-wise but can not be executed as complete files.
+This is caused by the problem of synchronous vs asynchronous processes, which is explained later: `Synchronous vs Asynchronous </SuperCollider/synchronous-vs-asynchronous/>`_

 These features help to run code in the ScIDE subsequently: